Jean-Paul Valley: Creation

+"When I received the assignment I went that very same day to a military bookstore here in NYC called Sky Books, heck I don't even know if they're still around?
+Anyway, I picked up as many books as I could find on medieval warfare and knights and such and started my visual work there.
+All I was told by Denny and Archie with respect to art direction was that we needed an old Azrael and a new Azrael so when the son takes over the mantle.
+Oh, and Denny wanted a this guy to have a flaming sword!"

 Publication history

+Writer Peter Milligan recounted about the creation of the character:

+At that time I was writing the monthly Detective Comics title, and Alan Grant was writing Batman.
+For a number of reasons I wanted to come off Detective and [editor] Denny O'Neil and I had lunch together.
+I was just shooting my mouth off (as you do when someone’s buying you lunch) and came up with a loose idea of what they should do.
+The story or character I came up with while stuffing Chinese food into my mouth eventually came to be Azrael. [...]
+Of course, it’s one thing throwing some ideas around over lunch but another to fully realize a character and Azrael was ultimately the creation of those who came after me and are rightly credited with its creation.

 The character first appeared in the 1992 four-issue miniseries Batman: Sword of Azrael as Jean-Paul Valley.

 He then became a supporting character in the monthly Batman titles, eventually taking over the role of Batman through the "Knightfall", "Knightquest", and "KnightsEnd" story arcs.
-One of the creators, Denny O'Neil, admitted to having difficulties with Azrael's transition from villain to hero: "If I'd known he was to become a monthly character, I might have set him up differently.
+One of its creators, Denny O'Neil, admitted to having difficulties with Azrael's transition from villain to hero: "If I'd known he was to become a monthly character, I might have set him up differently.
 The problem is that I had to turn a bad guy into a real hero, not just an anti-hero or lead.
 It's possible to do that, but it's difficult to retain the original characterization.
 You almost have to change his personality".